 Code.org is selecting United States based organizations, as partners, to help spread computer science in a local, sustainable fashion.
-The goal of the Regional Partner program is to help each organization establish itself as the K-12 computer science hub for their region, offering professional learning opportunities for teachers and building a strong local community.
+The goal of the Regional Partner program is to help each organization establish itself as a K-12 computer science hub for their region, offering professional learning opportunities for teachers and building a strong local community.
 In the long run, the expectation is that each partner organization can sustain this work independently of Code.org.

 The ideal Regional Partner is a U.S. based regional education unit, a nonprofit, or a university with existing, positive relationships with nearby school districts and the local education community.